 The Butchery Apprenticeships are designed to equip apprentice butchers with the professional butchery training and skills needed to do their jobs effectively.
 The long term aim is to restore the mastery of the butchery craft and assure the future of the profession for generations to come.

-The Level 2 Butchery Apprenticeship Standard was the first food apprenticeship in a craft occupation to be given the government’s seal of approval – under the newly reformed apprenticeships, known as Trailblazer Apprenticeships.
+The Level 2 Butchery Apprenticeship Standard was the first food apprenticeship in a craft occupation to be given the government’s seal of approval.
 Developed by an employer group consisting of small, medium and large employers the butchery apprenticeship is focussed on employability – not box ticking.
 Mandatory qualifications in Knife Skills and Health and Safety must be achieved as part of the apprenticeship.
-By the end of the programme employers taking on an apprentice can be confident that their apprentice butcher will have the skills, knowledge and behaviours needed in a modern butchery business.
-More importantly, for the first time they will also be required to prove those skills, in independent end point assessments.Find out more about the end-point assessment (EPA) Download the Level 2 Butcher Apprenticeship Standard
+Employers taking on an apprentice can be confident that their apprentice butcher will have the skills, knowledge and behaviours they need as apprentices will need to prove those skills at an independent end-point assessment.Find out more about the end-point assessment (EPA) Download the Level 2 Butcher Apprenticeship Standard

 The Advanced Butcher Apprenticeship enables both career progression for butchers and also importantly succession planning for employers.
 As well as advanced knife skills and a deep understanding of their sector, be it independent retail, supermarket or meat processor, the advanced butcher needs additional business and people management skills.
 Developed with input from a wide range of meat businesses, the Advanced Butchery Apprenticeship teaches the particular skills needed by employers in each distinct sector.
 These could include for example: